Cumbria FHS

 The Society publishes a number of items and the full details can be seen in the Publications section.

+No recent publications but why not check out the shop to see what publications are available.
 Go To ShopAll parish data in one convenient location.
 You can use the parish map to find data for each parish, including a description of the parish and the facility to search the IGI directly using the batch numbers for that parish.
 Details of records held by the county archive are available.
 Members have an area to display thier interests for each parish to others and a private area to keep notes about any parish.

 The Newsletter is published four times a year and as well as many articles about Cumbrian Families it contains details of past events, forthcoming events, book reviews, members interests and other letters from members.